DevelopmentalImagingMCRI/M-CRIB_atlas/readme.md

 If available, we may add further M-CRIB atlas data via this page.

-Please cite [this paper](http://www.sciencedirect.com/science/article/pii/S1053811916305444) when using or referring to the M-CRIB atlas.
+Please cite [this paper](http://www.sciencedirect.com/science/article/pii/S1053811916305444) when using and referring to the M-CRIB atlas.